 Perhaps one of the most important, but also least known of the early Jiu-Jitsu practitioners in Brazil was Jacyntho Samphaio Ferro (sometimes spelled Jacintho or Jaicynthto).
 He had a background in cycling, boxing, wrestling and weightlifting.
-His interests in physical fitness and combat sports was what likely drew him to Jiu-Jitsu.
+His interests in physical fitness and combat sports were what likely drew him to Jiu-Jitsu.

 Ferro is important to our story for three reasons:

 He was one of the first Brazilian civilians to seek out “Jiu-Jitsu” training with a legitimate Japanese “Jiu-Jitsu” master.
 “Jiu-Jitsu” is in parenthesis as who was a Jiu-Jitsu vs Judo person and what they taught and what they called it was a highly fluid definition during this time.
-However, during this period, the Brazilians that were learning Jiu-Jitsu/Judo from Japanese instructors were almost exclusively soldiers, sailors or law enforcement personnel.
+However, during this period, the Brazilians that were learning Jiu-Jitsu/Judo from Japanese instructors were almost exclusively soldiers, marines, sailors or law enforcement personnel.
 The Japanese instructors would be contracted for relatively short periods of time to teach either new recruits or veteran units unarmed combat techniques.
-The courses would be similar to modern military combatives programs where students would learn basic hand to hand techniques for a couple of weeks as part of a larger training program.
+The courses would be similar to modern military combatives programs where students would learn basic hand to hand techniques for a couple of weeks as part of a larger training curriculum.
 The notion of a civilian wanting to formally learn Jiu-Jitsu/Judo for their own personal development was a relatively unheard of phenomenon at this time.
 As discussed in the Mario Aleixo article, Aleixo founded the first Jiu-Jitsu training program in Brazil for average citizens in 1913.
 Mitsuyo Maeda arrived in Brazil in September 1914 and set up a base of operations in Belem, northern Brazil in October 1915.
 Maeda began formally teaching in March 1916 at the Paysandu Sport Club.

 He was one of the only Brazilians known to have been awarded rank by Mitsuyo Maeda.
 While many Brazilians would claim close affiliation or rank from Maeda as a method of legitimacy by proxy, there are few verifiable instances of Maeda formally recognizing his Brazilian students.
 While is it impossible to confirm, Maeda may have stated in 1928 that he never awarded a Black belt to anyone in Brazil.
 The accuracy of that statement is questionable.
 We do know that he formally promoted five students to “first rank” on June 19, 1920, around four years after he started teaching in Brazil.
 This event was captured in the local newspaper, Estado do Pará.
 The students congratulated were: Guilherme de La-Rocque, Matheus Pereira, Waldemar Lopes, Raphael Gomes and Jacyntho Ferro.
 Exactly what “first rank” meant is a debated topic.
 It is an issue that is compounded by the ambiguous Portuguese term used in the article and the absence of any additional explanation.
 It is possible “first rank” meant, first kyu or the rank below Black belt.
 It is also possible it meant shodan (Black belt or first degree Black belt).
 It is also possible “first rank” was not a belt, but rather some type of graduation certificate or diploma.
 It is also unclear if Maeda was awarding this rank under Judo, Jiu-Jitsu or his own proprietary fighting style.
 The important aspect, in relation to this article is, that Ferro was confirmed as being an early student of Maeda and highly ranked.
 Also, noticeably absent from the list of promotees is Carlos Gracie Senior (who would have been seventeen at the time).
 Carlos would move from Belem to Rio only two years later.